brnfra/android-calculator/README.md

 # A simple Android Calculator

 A simple exercise to build a calculator in Java to Android system.
-On MIT License with any warranties!
+On MIT License without any warranties!

 ### Todo